transformerlab/transformerlab-client/README.md

 ### TLabProgressCallback

-Callback for Hugging Face Transformers Trainer that reports progress to TransformerLab.
+Callback for Hugging Face Transformers Trainer that reports progress to Transformer Lab.